The Great Instinct Override

 When Good Sense Goes to Die

-This wasn't even high-stakes decision-making.
-It was bloody laundry!
+So this story wasn't even high-stakes decision-making, it was bloody laundry!
 Which makes you wonder: if we can't trust ourselves with a bikini and a shirt, what the hell are we doing with the big stuff?

-Or bedtime.
-I've spent over a year since burnout working on getting back to that state where I'm on fire from 6:30am.
+It appears we’re doing the same thing, every single day, in the mundane moments where we think the stakes are too low to matter.
+Here is an example.
+I've spent 18 months since burnout working on getting back to that state where I feel alive at 6:30am.
 The magic formula?
 Getting to bed at 10:30.
 Simple, effective even.
 But then there's Pörni—this brilliant Norwegian series—and suddenly it's "just one more episode" at 10:15, then another at 11.
-My internal clock casually suggests "you’re tired, your sleep beckons" whilst my brain pipes up "it's just one night, it'll be fine."
-Good sense doesn't stand a chance against Norwegian drama and no prizes for guessing how effective I was the next day.
+My internal clock casually suggests "you’re tired, sleep beckons" whilst my brain pipes up "it's just one night, it'll be fine."
+Good sense doesn't stand a chance against awesome Norwegian drama and I’m sure you can guess how fresh I felt come sunrise.

 Your instincts have been collecting data your entire life.
 They know when someone's lying, when a situation feels off, when you're about to make a spectacularly bad decision.
 They're your personal early warning system, calibrated by experience and evolution.
 And we consistently tell them to shut up.

-The paradox is this: we trust our smartphones more than our own bodies.
+The paradox is that we trust our smartphones more than our own bodies.
 We'll follow GPS directions without question but ignore the internal navigation system that's been keeping humans alive for millennia.
-I knew exactly what would happen if I soaked that chocolate bikini with the white shirt—my brain had catalogued years of laundry disasters to reach that conclusion.
-But I overrode decades of hard-won wisdom for the sake of convenience.

 Studies on decision fatigue show that our cognitive resources are finite—every choice depletes the tank.
 When we're running on empty, we make progressively worse decisions.
-We choose the pasta over the vegetables, the screen over sleep, the meeting over the walk, the soak-them-together over keep-them-separate.
+We choose the screen over sleep, the meeting over the walk, convenience over nourishment, noise over silence, pretending “I’m fine” when we’re clearly not, the soak-them-together over keep-them-separate, and scroll through work emails right before bed.
 What feels like laziness or poor willpower is actually just what happens when your brain is knackered and you're trying to function on determination alone.

 The beautiful irony is that our bodies are constantly trying to optimise our health.
-Your gut literally has its own nervous system—the enteric nervous system—containing more neurons than your spinal cord.
+Your gut literally has its own nervous system containing more neurons than your spinal cord.
 It knows what you need.
 Your circadian rhythm has been perfected over millions of years of evolution.
-It knows when you should sleep.
+It’s telling you when to sleep, eat, move, digest, release hormones, and repair your body—working nonstop to keep you running smoothly, whether you notice it or not. .

-But we've become insanely good at overriding our own operating manual, one small decision at a time.
+But we've become insanely good at overriding our own operating manual.
 The question isn't whether our instincts are reliable—the science shows they absolutely are.
 The question is why we've learned to ignore the very system designed to keep us functioning at our best.